pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/vs/cloud-templates/cloudformation/_index.md

 ---
-title: Pulumi vs. AWS CloudFormation
+title_tag: Pulumi vs. AWS CloudFormation
+title: AWS CloudFormation
 meta_desc: Pulumi and AWS CloudFormation share some similarities, but there are many key differences.
 Learn about these major differences here.
-linktitle: AWS CloudFormation
 menu:
   usingpulumi:
     parent: vs